resqclub/resq-components/src/components/Table.md

 </Table>
 ```

-If a Table does not have the data property, or the data property is an empty array, it renders the
+A Table with no data renders the `emptyState` slot instead (if present; otherwise it renders an
-slot `emptyState` instead:
+empty element):

 ```js
 <Table>